LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 When the active context is heading-backed, its authored H1–H6 level defines the horizontal lane.
 The lane contains every nonempty heading-backed context at the same authored level in the active navigation root, ordered by document order.
-Structural parentage and inferred tree depth do not split that lane.
+Generic DOM containment does not split that lane.
 Thus an H3 under one H2 can move horizontally to an H3 under another H2, while an intervening H2 is skipped.
 A semantic region associated with a heading inherits that heading's authored level and participates in the same lane.

-When the active context has no heading level, horizontal movement uses only the nonempty children of its structural parent.
+When the active context has no heading level, horizontal movement has no destination because no authored heading lane is active.

 Malformed heading ranks are preserved rather than silently repaired.
 Heading order problems belong to accessibility auditing; they do not cause horizontal